Herb Ellis: Biography

 In addition to their live and recorded work as the Oscar Peterson Trio, this unit usually with the addition of a drummer, served as the virtual "house rhythm section" for Norman Granz's Verve Records, supporting the likes of tenormen Ben Webster and Stan Getz, as well as trumpeters Dizzy Gillespie, Roy Eldridge, and Sweets Edison and other jazz stalwarts.
 Ellis was part of the rhythm section but did not solo on every track.
 With drummer Buddy Rich, they were also the backing band for popular "comeback" albums by the duet of Ella Fitzgerald and Louis Armstrong.

 The trio were one of the mainstays of Granz's Jazz at the Philharmonic concerts as they swept the jazz world, almost constantly touring the United States and Europe.
 Ellis left the Peterson Trio in November 1958, to be replaced not by a guitarist, but by drummer Ed Thigpen.
 The years of 1957 through 1960 found Ellis touring with Ella Fitzgerald.
 In addition, Ellis was a mainstay in Hollywood recording studios playing on various types of sessions.
 Eventually, he left studio work to concentrate on his jazz career, both onstage and on records.

 The three provided a stirring rendition of "Tenderly" as a jazz improvisational backdrop to John Hubley's 1958 cartoon The Tender Game.

 With fellow jazz guitarists Barney Kessel, Charlie Byrd and later, Tal Farlow, he created another ensemble, the Great Guitars.

 Herb Ellis was also featured on an episode of Sanford and Son accompanying Fred Sanford's singing.

-Ellis gave cartoonist and The Far Side creator Gary Larson guitar lessons, in exchange for the cover illustration for the album, Doggin' Around (Concord, 1988) by Ellis and bassist Red Mitchell.
+Ellis gave guitar lessons to Gary Larson, who is best known for creating The Far Side comic strip.
+As payment, Larson drew a cover illustration for the album Doggin' Around (Concord, 1988) by Ellis and bassist Red Mitchell.

 By 1987, Ellis had moved to Arkansas.
 In 1994, he joined the Arkansas Jazz Hall of Fame.
 On November 15, 1997, he received an Honorary Doctorate from the University of North Texas College of Music.

 Ellis died of Alzheimer's disease at his Los Angeles home on the morning of March 28, 2010, at the age of 88.